dream-faster/krisi/README.md

 # Adding a simple new metric (a float)
 # As a Dictionary:
 sc["metric_barebones"] = calculated_metric_example
-# An an Object assignment:
+# As an Object assignment:
 sc.another_metric_barebones = calculated_metric_example * 2.0